 Parks and gardens

 - Kew Royal Botanical Gardens – Greater London.
 One of the most important botanical gardens in the world with world’s largest collection of living plants.
 Here are more than 30,000 varieties of plants, herbarium with more than 7 million specimens, library with more than 750,000 volumes.
-Developed since 18th century.
+Developed since the 18th century.

 - Stowe Landscape Gardens – Buckingamshire.
 Over the 18th century around Stowe House were developed magnificent English landscape gardens with incredible number of impressive follies and park architecture – the largest number of such structures in a single park in United Kingdom.